29 Jul Role and Duties of a Company Secretary

-- the re-registration of a public company as a private company; and
+- public company as a private company; and

-The secretary is also allowed to sign most of the forms prescribed under the Companies Act.
+The secretary has the permit to sign most of the forms coming under the Companies Act.

 They depend on the terms of his or her contract with the company.
 The secretary has no special rights under the Act.